wbalmer/petitRADTRANS/docs/content/installation.rst

     ImportError: cannot import name 'fort_input' from partially initialized module 'petitRADTRANS' (most likely due to a circular import)

 This usually occurs if there are multiple (conflicting) Python installations.
-In this case, we recommend installing in in a new (clean) Python environment (e.g., using conda).
+In this case, we recommend installing pRT in a new (clean) Python environment (e.g., using conda).